SAP-samples/teched2022-DA280/exercises/4_Story_Building/Readme.md

-## Exercise 1.1 Sub Exercise 1 Description
+## Exercise 4.1 Create the first table

 After completing these steps you will have created...